Steiger04/iro.js/docs/advanced.md

 ### Components Using the Active Color

-By default, Silder and Box components will reflect whichever color is currently active.
-However this can be manually overriden with their `activeIndex` option:
+By default, Slider and Box components will reflect whichever color is currently active.
+However this can be manually overridden with their `activeIndex` option:

 ```js
 var colorPicker = new iro.ColorPicker("#demoWheel", {